barryclark/jekyll-now/_posts/2022-04-03-assume-role.md

 <img width=300 src="/images/dj_role.gif">
 </p>

-Beside useful practices the Assume Role functionallity can be an excellent vector to escalate privileges or move to other AWS accounts in the organization.
+Beside useful practices the Assume Role functionality can be an excellent vector to escalate privileges or move to other AWS accounts in the organization.
 The logic and prerequisites to perform Assume Role behaves different either if you are assuming a role in the same account or assuming a role in a different account.
 So let's discuss both variants

 ## Variant 1 - Assume Role in the Same Account